-The institution will, upon written request, disclose to the alleged victim of a crime of violence or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by the institution against a student who is the alleged perpetrator of such crime or offense.
-If the alleged victim is deceased as a result of such crime or offense, the next of kin of such victim shall be treated as the alleged victim for the purposes of this paragraph.
+The institution will, upon written request, disclose to the alleged victim/survivor of a crime of violence or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by the institution against a student who is the alleged perpetrator of such crime or offense.
+If the alleged victim/survivor is deceased as a result of such crime or offense, the next of kin of such victim/survivor shall be treated as the alleged victim/survivor for the purposes of this paragraph.

-Sanctions: Metropolitan State University may, at any time during the report/complaint process, reassign or place on administrative leave an employee alleged to have violated Board Policy 1B.3, in accordance with the procedures in System Procedure 1B.1.1.
+Sanctions: Metro State University may, at any time during the report/complaint process, reassign or place on administrative leave an employee alleged to have violated Board Policy 1B.3, in accordance with the procedures in System Procedure 1B.1.1.
 Such action must be consistent with the applicable collective bargaining agreement or personnel plan.

-Metropolitan State University may summarily suspend or take other temporary measures against a student alleged to have committed a violation of Board Policy 1B.3, in accordance with System Procedure 1B.1.1 or Board Policy 3.6.
+Metro State University may summarily suspend or take other temporary measures against a student alleged to have committed a violation of Board Policy 1B.3, in accordance with System Procedure 1B.1.1 or Board Policy 3.6.

-Sanctions that may be imposed if a finding is made that sexual violence has occurred include, but are not limited to, suspension or expulsion of students, or termination from employment for employees.
-The appropriate sanction will be determined on a case-by-case basis, considering the severity of the conduct, the student's or employee's previous disciplinary history, and other factors as appropriate.
-Witnesses or victims who report in good faith an incident of sexual violence will not be sanctioned by Metropolitan State University for admitting in the report to a violation of the student conduct policy on the use of alcohol or drugs.
+Sanctions that may be imposed if a finding is made that sexual violence and sexual harassment (as defined by Title IX) has occurred include, but are not limited to, discipline up to and including suspension, or expulsion of students, or discipline, up to and including termination from employment, as provided in the applicable bargaining agreement or compensation plan, for employees.
+The appropriate sanction will be determined on a case-by-case basis, taking into account the severity of the conduct, the student's or employee's previous disciplinary history, and other factors as appropriate.
+Witnesses or victims who report in good faith an incident of sexual violence will not be sanctioned by the college, university, or system office for admitting in the report to a violation of the student conduct policy on the use of alcohol or drugs.

-Actions by a student or employee intended as retaliation, coercion, discrimination, reprisal, or intimidation against an individual for making a complaint or participating in any way in a report or investigation under this policy are prohibited and are subject to appropriate disciplinary action.
+Actions by a student or employee intended as retaliation, reprisal, or intimidation against an individual for making a complaint or participating in any way in a report or investigation under this policy are prohibited and are subject to appropriate disciplinary action.

-In accordance to the "Campus Sex Crimes Prevention Act" of 2000, which amends the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, the Jeanne Clery Act, section 121 of the Adam Walsh Child Protection and Safety Act of 2006, and the Family Educational Rights and Privacy Act of 1974, the Metropolitan State University Security Department is providing a link to the Minnesota Sex Offender Registry.
+In accordance to the "Campus Sex Crimes Prevention Act" of 2000, which amends the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, the Jeanne Clery Act, section 121 of the Adam Walsh Child Protection and Safety Act of 2006, and the Family Educational Rights and Privacy Act of 1974, the Metro State University Security Department is providing a link to the Minnesota Sex Offender Registry.
 This act requires institutions of higher education issue a statement advising the campus community where law enforcement information provided by a State concerning registered sex offenders may be obtained.
 It also requires sex offenders already required to register in a State to provide notice of each institution of higher education in that State at which the person is employed, carries a vocation, or is a student.

 The Minnesota Level 3 Sex Offender Registry is available via Internet.

 Information regarding Level 3 sex offenders can be found at https://mn.gov/doc/community-supervision/community-notification/ and information regarding Level 2 offenders is available at the St. Paul Police Department.